barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

 import java.util.AbstractSequentialList;
 import java.util.List;

-/** A Node is the building block for a single‐linked list. */ class Node<E> {
+/** A Node is the building block for a single‐linked datastructures.list. */
+class Node<E> {
     // Data Fields
     /** The reference to the data. */